 In those 5 articles I read some pretty bad advice like this:

 - Tip your spoons with wax worms for more bites – WRONG!
-It doesn’t make a difference but it is a good way for that website to sell more wax worms to unsuspecting anglers.
+It doesn’t make a difference to the trout if you tip a lure with bait or not, but it sure is a good way for that website to sell more wax worms to unsuspecting anglers.

 - Good quality reels can be bought for $20 bucks – WRONG!
-20 dollar rods and reels are not good quality, but I guess quality is a matter of opinion.
+Twenty dollar rods and reels are not good quality, thier crap, and when you get a very big trout on the line you will wish that you spent at least double that for your reel!
+But I guess quality is a matter of opinion.
 Most 20 dollar reels are nothing but problems.

 - Get a closed faced reel for trout – WRONG!
-I have never seen a good guide or good trout angler use one of these reels and neither should you.
+I have never seen a good guide or good trout angler use one of these reels.
+Have you?
+There is a reason for that.

-- Place your weight 2 feet below your hook – WRONG!
-They would have been closer if they said 2 feet ABOVE the hook instead.
+- Place your weight 2 feet below your hook – SO WRONG!
+Did they really just say that?
+This website was the third on the google search page and the website looks like it was written by someone that has never fished for trout, EVER!
+They would have been closer if they said 2 feet ABOVE the hook instead and even that is not entirely correct.

 - Scout the river and leave all the stuff in the car when you do – WRONG!
-This is a great way to have your car broken into and your stuff stolen, and if the fishing is good you have to walk all the way back to the car and then back again, that 4 trips just to fish.
+This is a great way to have your car broken into and your stuff stolen, and how can you tell if the fishing is good if all your gear is in the car.
+Such bad advice!

 - Thread your hook through the worm or put it on like a ball – WRONG!
-I love guys that ball up their worm on the hook because I know they catch very few fish and that means more fish for me.
+I love guys that ball up their worm on the hook because I know they catch very few big trout and that means lots more fish for me and my clients.

 - Keep your rod tip above your head because if you lower your rod tip the fish can come off – WRONG!
-Funny, if you watch pro fly anglers fight a fish, they keep their tips low to the water and apply side pressure so the fish doesn’t come off easily.
+Obviously written by someone who is not a pro, becuase if you watch pro fly anglers fight a fish, they often keep their rod tips low to the water and they apply side pressure so the fish doesn’t come off easily.
+Total opposite of what that other website recommends.

 - Corn is good for trout – WRONG!
 Sure, some dumb-stocked trout will eat corn sometimes.
-I tell my clients I could rip a piece off my coffee cup, put it on hook and probably catch a stocked trout and I have, but that doesn’t mean it’s a good bait for trout and that it should be recommended.
-Why use a crappy bait like corn when there are so many better options.
+I tell my clients that some trout are so dumb that I could rip a piece off my coffee cup, put it on hook and probably catch a stocked trout and I have, but that doesn’t mean parts ofa coffee cup are a good bait for trout and that it should be recommended.
+Why use a crappy bait low percentage bait like corn when there are so many better options.
+Thats lake saying they are eating little stonfly nymphs like crazy, BUT, i’m going to make it harder fro myself by using this peice of corn… Why would anyone want to make it harder?

 So why would these websites write so much wrong information?
 The simple answer is they don’t know any better and they are not experts.

-This article is part 3 of 3 in a series on how to catch trout which includes advice and answers to over 40 common questions that all trout anglers should know and it’s written by a professional river guide with over 20 years of guide experience.
+This article is part 3 of 3 in a series on how to catch trout which includes advice and answers to over 40 common questions that all trout anglers should know.

 In part one which is called Trout Fishing 101 – Guide Tips To Get Started, I cover these topics in detail: